Exploiting Invariance in Training Deep Neural Networks

 \subsection{Scale Invariance}

 In our toy problem, the output scales linearly with the input, $(aX)w=a(Xw)$.
-This property actually generalizes to common networks with linear layers and ReLU-like activation functions; one only needs to replace $w$ with the composite transform matrix $W$ to see this.
+In fact, this property generalizes to common networks with linear layers and ReLU-like activation functions.
 If we consider a task like bounding box prediction, this suggests that we can scale the box size by simply changing the input brightness, which should clearly be avoided.
-Through pupillary light reflex, animal visual systems introduce a scale invariance property so that different scaled inputs generate similar scaled features.
-Although transform using global statistics can guarantee $GL(n)$-invariance as discussed above, it does not give us the scale invariance property.
-When scale invariance is a concern in some tasks, local statistics may be considered to transform the samples individually.
-This motivates us that two sets of statistics should be involved in the algorithm and we defer the explaination of our design detail to the next section.
+Through the pupillary light reflex, animal visual systems introduce a scale invariance property so that differently scaled inputs generate similarly scaled features.
+Although transforming using global statistics can guarantee $GL(n)$-invariance as discussed above, it does not result in scale invariance.
+Since scale invariance is a concern in some tasks, we utilize both global and local statistics (where samples are transformed individually) in the algorithm.
+We defer the explanation of details to the next section.